-Teyana Taylor Announces Separation From Iman Shumpert After 7 Years of Marriage: ‘We Are Still The Best Of Friends’
+Teyana Taylor Announces Separation From Iman Shumpert After 7 Years Of Marriage: ‘We Are Still The Best Of Friends’

 Taylor and Shumpert first began dating in 2014 and got engaged just one year later.
 In 2015, the couple welcomed their first daughter, Iman “Junie” Tayla Jr., and officially wed the following year.
 They then welcomed their second child, Rue Rose, in 2020.

-The 33 year old basketball star has not yet addressed the separation news.
+The 33-year-old former basketball star has not yet addressed the separation news.

 RELATED